What is Finished or Semi Finished Liners?

-Semi-finished liners once fitted to the cylinder block require boring and honing to size the cylinder liner is very rough and the piston will not fit inside the semi finished liner, this is why it need to be bored.
-A semi finished liner can be flanged and all parallel liners are semi finished. this is the preferred liner to use by a engine machine shop, so the cylinder can be machine round with out any taper or ovality.
+liners once fitted to the cylinder block require boring and honing to size the cylinder liner is very rough and the piston will not fit inside the semi-finished liner, this is why it needs to be bored.
+A semi-finished liner can be flanged and all parallel liners are semi-finished. this is the preferred liner to use by an engine machine shop, so the cylinder can be machine round without any taper or ovality.

-are supplied pre-bored and once fitted may only require a light hone. the finished liner follows the contour or the old worn parent bore and can have taper and ovality which cans cause engine seize. ( i will talk about bore distortion in a later blog.
+are supplied pre-bored and once fitted may only require a light hone. the finished liner follows the contour or the old worn parent bore and can have taper and ovality which can cause the engine to seize. ( i will talk about bore distortion in a later blog.

-Liners basically come in two different flavours: Parallel and Flanged.
+Liners basically come in two different flavors: Parallel and Flanged.
 A description of these are below:

-Parent Bore: this means the cylinder block does not have any liners fitted at all.
-The cylinder block is machined so the piston and rings runs on the cast of the cylinder block bore know as its parent bore. the parent bore can be machined to suit s oversize piston. if the parent bore is too damaged a repair liner can be fitted.
+this means the cylinder block does not have any liners fitted at all.
+The cylinder block is machined so the piston and rings run on the cast of the cylinder block bore know as its parent bore. the parent bore can be machined to suits oversized piston. if the parent bore is too damaged a repair liner can be fitted.